A chronology of key events:

 1970 November - Hafez al-Assad overthrows president Nur al-Din al-Atasi and imprisons Salah Jadid.

-1973 October - Syria and Egypt go to war with Israel but fail to retake the Golan Heights seized during the 1967 Arab-Israeli war.
+1973 October - Syria and Egypt go to war with Israel, but fail to retake the Golan Heights seized in 1967.

-1976 June - Syrian army intervenes in the Lebanese civil war to ensure that the status quo is maintained, and the Maronites remain in power.
+1976 June - Syrian army intervenes in the Lebanese civil war to ensure that the status quo is maintained, keeping its Maronite Christian allies in a position of strength.

 1980 September - Start of Iran-Iraq war.
 Syria backs Iran, in keeping with the traditional rivalry between Baathist leaderships in Iraq and Syria.

-1982 February - Muslim Brotherhood uprising in the city of Hama.
-The revolt is suppressed by the military, whom rights organisations accuse of killing tens of thousands of civilians.
+1982 February - Muslim Brotherhood uprising in the city of Hama suppressed by army, tens of thousands of civilians killed.

 1982 June - Israel invades Lebanon and attacks the Syrian army, forcing it to withdraw from several areas.
 Israel attacks the PLO base in Beirut.